Semaglutide Restored Cartilage in Mice — And a First Human Pilot Agrees

 New Model (Qin et al. 2026)

 GLP-1 drug → directly activates receptors on chondrocytes → metabolic reprogramming → active cartilage repair.
-Works regardless of body weight or BMI.
+In mice, this worked independent of body weight.
+Whether it holds in lean humans is untested.

 What This Means for Different Populations